CartoDB/academy/_app/_cartojs-and-external-apis/01-google-streetview.md

 Check that you have correctly added your map by navigating to a web browser to run your HTML file, or by loading up a [Python SimpeHTTPServer](https://docs.python.org/2/library/simplehttpserver.html).

-Now that we have created our map, our next step is to create the CartoDB infowindows.
+Now that we have created our map, our next step is to create the CARTO infowindows.
 This will be a two step process in which we setup interactivity so that infowindows can be enabled in our JavaScript done function, and add an HTML template for our infowindows.
 Let's start by adding our infowindow HTML template code!
 Add the following script to your HTML file beneath <div id="map"></div> within the body of the file.

 {% highlight html %}
 <script type="infowindow/html" id="infowindow_template">